swatimaste00/E2B-Hands-On/README.md

 3. SAP Integration Suite, Advanced Event Mesh receives the events.

-4. Extension application is configured with all necessary actions (For example, calling SAP Business Rules API to read the decision tables to decide on action to be taken, configure the OData API call to be executed , service call back to the device) to be taken.
+4. Extension application is configured with all necessary actions (For example, calling SAP Build Process Automation - Decisions capability API to read the decision tables to decide on action to be taken, configure the OData API call to be executed , service call back to the device) to be taken.

 5. Extension application executes the business actions.